KristiGourlay/Insight/README.md

 #  Accuracy

 Each time period has precision scores above 60% and recall scores about 70%, which is decent for a 6 classification model.
 The biggest take away, was that the model had difficulty predicting between neighbouring targets.
 Over 80% of miscategorised items belonged to a neighbouring category.
 This shows the inherent limitation of creating a classification model attempting to predict dates.
 Inevitably borderline dates will be miscategorized.
-However, in the end, we can say that using Natural Language Processing, it is possible to predict (roughly) when a piece of literatue was published.
+However, the project shows, that even with a limited dataset, we can use Natural Language Processing to predict (roughly) when a piece of literatue was published.

 # Web App